 Diagnosing epithelioid mesothelioma requires a biopsy.

-Imaging scans can show abnormalities but alone cannot diagnose cancer.
+Imaging scans can show abnormalities, but they alone cannot diagnose cancer.

 Blood tests aren’t helpful for diagnosis, but research is ongoing to make them more effective.

-The Patient Advocates at The Mesothelioma Center say many newly diagnosed patients who call to ask questions about their mesothelioma diagnosis typically don’t know their cell type.
-It’s important to ask your doctor about cell type because it will help you understand your symptoms, treatment and prognosis.
+Many patients call us to ask questions about their mesothelioma diagnosis.
+They usually don’t know their cell type.
+It’s important to ask your doctor about cell type.
+This will help you understand your symptoms, treatment and prognosis.

 Epithelial Cell Subtypes

 Pathologists can identify epithelioid cell subtypes with immunohistochemistry.
-If you have a specific subtype, it could influence your treatment options or mesothelioma prognosis.
+A specific subtype can influence your treatment options or mesothelioma prognosis.
 Rare subtypes could lead to a misdiagnosis.
-Some epithelioid cell subtypes, such as adenomatoid, are associated with a better mesothelioma survival rate.
+Some epithelioid cell subtypes are linked to a better mesothelioma survival rate.
+The adenomatoid cell type is an example.

 Adenomatoid